xinleiyuUSC/ASL_Project/README.md

 - Test set 3 is the high contrasted and shaped images sets made from test set 2.

 - Output folder contains part of plot diagrams and confusion matrixs.
+Some CNN models are also stored here, described by the Readme within the folder.

 - ASL-CNN-test.py is a python script that loads a existing CNN model to test it.